 - Preheat oven to 325°F. Butter and flour a standard bundt pan.
 Set aside.

 - In the bowl of a stand mixer fitted with the whisk, whip the softened butter for 2 minutes.

 - Gradually add the granulated sugar and salt.
 After all has been added whip on high speed for 7 minutes.

-- Add the eggs one at a time beating well after each addition.
+- Add the eggs one at a time beating well on medium speed after each addition.
 Switch to the beater attachment.

 - Gradually add the flour alternately with the 7 Up.
 Mix on low speed until all of the flour has been added.
-Beat in the lemon extract.
+Beat in the lemon and vanilla extracts.
 Stop and scrape the sides of the bowl periodically.

-- Spread evenly into the bundt pan.
-Bounce on the counter a few rimes to settle and release air bubbles.
+- Pour the batter into the bundt pan and spread evenly.
+Bounce on the counter a couple of times to settle and release air bubbles.